 The New UAP Logo

-The term of Architect Felipe M. Mendoza saw the selection of the present logo.
+The term of Architect Felipe M. Mendoza saw the selection of the present logo as he issued UAP Circular 79-01 dated December 20, 1978.
 Of 80 designs submitted, the entry of Architect Luis G. Guiang was selected.
 Other entries that garnered honourable mention were from Rev. Fr.
 Alfredo F. Loresco, O.P., Arsenio D. Abella, Oscarito A. Estremos, and Eusebio L. Abella, Jr. The winning design was immediately incorporated into the various official forms, documents and business card of the organization.

 Designed by Architect Guiang, the typography and graphic elements of the UAP logo are reminiscent of the calligraphic strokes of the ancient Filipino baybayin script.
 The UAP logo encapsulates the UAP’s vision as a prime professional organization of architects and a cornerstone of professional, integrity, and excellence.